xmaemaumeowx/cb_hackathon/README.md

 ```

 For a cohesive brand experience: Use a white or gold palette on dark background
+Consider adding a custom favicon

+---

-Consider adding a custom favicon 🧪 Known Issues / To Do Product grid and
+## 🧪 Known Issues / To Do

-individual product pages Add cart functionality (future) Optimize images for
+1. Product grid and individual product pages

+2. Add cart functionality (future)

+3. Optimize images for performance

-performance SEO metadata and structured data 🙋‍♀️ Author Alicia Makena 📄 License
+4. SEO metadata and structured data
-This project uses the free CakeShop template from Colorlib, adapted under their
-license for personal and educational use.